-Portland, Oregon Police Feel the Heat From Protesters
+Portland, Oregon, Police Feel the Heat From Protesters

 PORTLAND, Ore.
 (CN) — Thousands of demonstrators filled the streets of Portland, Oregon Wednesday for a sixth straight night.
 The massive crowd gathered in southeast Portland and marched across the Morrison Bridge, chanting as they packed into Waterfront Park, which stretches 30 acres along the Willamette River that divides the city in half.